Code-Institute-Submissions/giacoren6-battleship8040/README.md

 # Battleship-8040
-Ultimate Battleships is a Python game terminal, which runs on Heroku, Users can try to beat the computer by finding all of the computer's battleships before the computer finds theirs.
+ Battleship- 8040 is a Python game terminal, which runs on Heroku, Users can try to beat the computer by finding all of the computer's battleships before the computer finds theirs.
 Each battleship occupies one square on the board.